 Return along Chester Pass Road in a southerly direction for 83km to Albany and you’re done driving from Denmark to Albany.
 Our next post in this series will cover Albany and the coastal surrounds.

 We’d love to hear from you if you find yourself driving from Denmark to Albany.
 Over the years we’ve driven the length and breadth of Western Australia (and a fair chunk of the rest of Australia) researching, writing and updating guidebooks.
 Things change, places close, new spots open.
-We’ll update drives when we can, but in the meantime please feel free to leave your feedback and tips in the comments below.
+We’ll update drives when we can, but in the meantime please feel free to leave feedback and tips in the comments below.

 Book Tours and Activities in Denmark and Mount Barker